sopier/djangobook-Updated-to-1.8/third-edition/_build/html/_sources/chapter_04.txt

 retrieve data from a database in a view.
 It's simple: just use any existing Python library to execute an SQL query and do something with the results.

-In this example view, we use the ``MySQLdb`` library (available via http://www.djangoproject.com/r/python-mysql/) to connect to a MySQL database, retrieve some records, and feed them to a template for display as a Web page::
+In this example view, we use the ``MySQLdb`` library to connect to a MySQL database, retrieve some records, and feed them to a template for display as a Web page::

     from django.shortcuts import render